-Chiiwa-kyo is located in Shinshiro City, Aichi Prefecture.
+Chiiwa-kyo is located in Shinshiro City, Aichi Prefecture (in the Chubu Region).
 It is a range of gorges spanning four kilometers in the upper reaches of the Chiiwa River, a tributary of the Ure River.
 Situated in the Tenryu-Okumikawa Quasi-National Park, this area has many steep and rocky hills and mountains.
 So therefore, it is popular as a mecca of free climbing.
 (But you need to be careful not to disturb your surroundings because these rocky mountains are protected by law).
 You can see Japan’s natural beauty here.

 By the way, the kanji character representing a woman’s breast is used for ‘chi’ of Chiiwa-kyo.
 This is because a breast-like lump of stalactite is hanging from the ceiling of the largest cave on Mt.
 Chiiwa.
 Legend has it that a starved child of a traveler survived by drinking the dew dripping from the breast-like rock.

 I visited there on a sunny day in May 2016 with my friend.
 After visiting several places in Horai Town, we got to Chiiwa-kyo in the afternoon.
 We parked the car in the narrowest parking space I’ve ever seen and started walking.

 The ground we walked on didn’t consist of normal soil but of bedrock.
 It was a large river-bed, seemingly made up of one piece of flat smooth bedrock.
 There was a stream in which very clear water flowed, forming interesting features like small waterfalls and rapids everywhere.

 After walking in the woods for fifteen minutes, we arrived at the foot of the cliff, which stood dauntingly in front of us.
 My friend wanted to climb, but unfortunately I was already exhausted by then from walking all day long.

-Several days later, I talked with a woman from the local tourist information center in Shinshiro City.
+Several days later, I talked with a local woman living in Shinshiro City.
 She said to me that climbing the cliff was actually not that hard if I put my mind to it.
 So maybe I was just overwhelmed by the look of it.
 Anyway, we certainly enjoyed that day and we came back to downtown Hamamatsu to satisfy our hunger with cold beer and yakitori.